-When I started working with motherboard pictures my intention was to transform them in something abstract and obtain traces, signs that could be interpreted as a language.
+When I started working with motherboard pictures my intention was to transform them into something abstract and obtain traces, signs that could be interpreted as a language.
 The process I initially applied was based on removing what I thought was unnecessary, trying to obtain the marks and fragments that would become part of the "written language" mentioned above.
-I did something similar with the project titled "Big Bang", which you can find here ---> http://bit.ly/17x2HM2.
+I did something similar with the project titled "Big Bang", which you can find here ---- http://bit.ly/17x2HM2.

 Experimenting, I realized that, instead of removing elements from those images, I could do the opposite and thus make them richer in terms of colors and shapes.
 That's why I began playing with hues and Photoshop levels, discovering that those masses of printed circuits, connectors and processors could lose their structured, mechanical perfection and become something comparable to biological formations.